-A server crash is capable of disrupting the entire data flow and hampering efficiency of various processes that rely on smooth data transfer for any organization that has a web presence.
+A server crash is capable of disrupting the entire data flow and hampering the efficiency of various processes that rely on smooth data transfer for any organization that has a web presence.
 At the same time, server room monitoring can be a challenging task.
-With the help of IoT, however, the task becomes quite simple as IoT-enabled server room monitoring platforms provide you real-time alerts about ambient environment parameters such as temperature and humidity with the help of sensors.
+With the help of IoT, however, the task becomes quite simple as IoT-enabled server room monitoring platforms provide you with real-time alerts about ambient environment parameters such as temperature and humidity with the help of sensors.

 IoT enabled server room monitoring systems help you closely monitor the ambient conditions in your server room to help you protect your critical server room assets from damage.
-Different types of ambient conditions such as temperature and humidity monitoring in server room, power surges, water leaks, flooding, fire and smoke, and chemical material leakages can be monitored with the help of carefully placed sensors in the different server room equipment.
-Thanks to IoT based server room monitoring systems, you can rest assured about the safety of your critical server room assets and uninterrupted data flows.
+Different types of ambient conditions such as temperature and humidity monitoring in the server room, power surges, water leaks, flooding, fire and smoke, and chemical material leakages can be monitored with the help of carefully placed sensors in the different server room equipment.
+Thanks to IoT-based server room monitoring systems, you can rest assured about the safety of your critical server room assets and uninterrupted data flows.

 Different types of Server room environment monitoring: